VAIBHAV7500/vaccine_checker/README.md

 * Enter `:wq!` to write and exit.

-* Your can verify the job
+* Verify your cron job.
   ```
   crontab -l
   ```